andijakl/universal-beacon/README.md

 Instead of having to implement the specifications yourself and worry about encodings and byte orderings, you can directly access the latest available information through convenient classes and properties.
 For unknown frames of other beacon types, it's easy to extend the library to parse the payload in a derived beacon frame class and make use of the beacon management and information update features of the library.

-Note: for using iBeacon functionality you need to agree to and comply with the [Apple iBeacon license agreement](https://developer.apple.com/ibeacon/).
-The purpose of this library is to assist in making your services compatible with iOS devices.
+Note: for using Apple iBeacon technology in your services (in order to make your services compatible to iOS devices), you need to agree to and comply with the [Apple iBeacon license agreement](https://developer.apple.com/ibeacon/).